Dumbo-programmer/RenbokoEngine/MainEngine/Docs/DemoGame.md

 ---

 ## Overview
-The DemoGame is a minimal but complete game built with the Renyul Game Engine.
+The DemoGame is a minimal but complete game built with the Renboko Game Engine.
 It demonstrates scene management, input handling, sprite rendering, UI, and basic collision logic.

 ---